Zillion01/jpfaq/Documentation/ChangeLog/Index.rst

 ChangeLog
 =========
+13.4.2
+"""""
+#.
+Bug fix.
+Added setSchemaOrgOnHtmlTagPages constant see documentation.
+This allows to choose the page uid's where the Schema.org/FAQPage is set as an HTML attribute.
+This was a bug because it set on all pages before the HTML tag.
+It is not ideal, but unfortunately there is no easy way to set the html tag attributes based on the content of the page.
+#.
+Fixed casing of the word fontAwesome in typoscript, verify your settings!
+#.
+Update jQuery to 3.7.1

 13.4.1
 """""
 #.
 For TYPO3 v13.
 Removed unfinished upgrade wizard.
 Since the flexform is changed, I would suggest reinserting the plugin as a content element manually and saving the flexform again.